jeanbaptisteb/ACT/README.md

 print(result)
 ```

 It returns a dictionary, formatted according to the convention used in the R implementation of this method.
-For a standard usage, the values of direct interest will generally be **Famwise_Significant** and **OmnibusHypothesis**.
+For a standard use, the values of direct interest will generally be **Famwise_Significant** and **OmnibusHypothesis**.
 The documentation attached to the R and Matlab code gives additional useful information about the output (see [this link](https://static-content.springer.com/esm/art%3A10.3758%2Fs13428-014-0472-0/MediaObjects/13428_2014_472_MOESM1_ESM.zip)).

 Output:
 ```